Why Does My Dog’s Tongue Stick Out When Its Mouth Is Closed? There are several reasons for this behavior:

 Why Does My Dog’s Tongue Stick Out When Its Mouth Is Closed? — Final Thoughts

-When I first asked the Internet why does my dog’s tongue sticks out when its mouth is closed?
+When I first asked the Internet why my dog’s tongue sticks out when its mouth is closed?
 I was only mildly curious about it.
-All of these explanations have shown me that there’s much more to this expression than I previously thought.
+These explanations have shown me much more to this expression than I previously thought.

-Unfortunately, though, we still don’t have a clear scientific answer to the question we started with.
+Unfortunately, we still don’t have a clear scientific answer to the question we started with.
 What we do have are logical guesses.
-And until we know for certain why this behavior is so prevalent in the animal kingdom, that will have to be enough!
+And until we know for sure why this behavior is so prevalent in the animal kingdom, that will have to be enough!